 The objective of the tour was to challenge common assumptions about the campus and to record alternative stories and narratives.
 The faculty members, teaching assistants and students set about researching and recording a multi-storied campus.
 The accounts were then shared during the campus tour.
-The stories have varied widely, exploring, for example the provision of drinking water, security and safety, the presence of exotic species on campus, the history of Indigenous peoples on campus, the presence of a settler and farming community, storm water management, community gardens, art, green roofs, and the campus woodlots.
+The stories have varied widely, exploring, for example the provision of drinking water, security and safety, public transit access, the presence of exotic species on campus, the history (or lack thereof) of Indigenous peoples on campus, the presence of a settler and farming community, storm water management, community gardens, art, green roofs, and the campus woodlots.

 The sharing of stories is an exercise in recognizing the everyday, celebrating historical events, imagining different futures, and encouraging action toward building that different future.